day8/re-frame/docs/FAQs/DoINeedReFrame.md

 ### Answer

-First, I agree, Reagent is terrific.
+Yes, Reagent is terrific.
 If your application is small and simple, then standalone Reagent is absolutely a fine choice.

-But it only supplies the V part of the traditional MVC triad.
-When your application gets bigger and more complicated, you'll need to find solutions to questions in the M and C realms.
+But it only supplies the V part of the MVC triad.
+As your application gets bigger and more complicated, you'll need to find solutions to questions in the M and C realms.
 Questions like "where do I put control logic?".
 And, "how do I manage state?".
+And, How should new websocket packets be communicated with the broader app?
+Or GET failures?
-And, "How do I put up a spinner when waiting for CPU intensive computations to run, while allowing the user to press Cancel?"
+"How do I put up a spinner
+when waiting for CPU intensive computations to run, while allowing the user to press Cancel?"
 How do I ensure efficient view updates?
 How do I write my control logic in a way that's testable?
-How should new websocket packets be communicated with the broader app?
-Or GET failures?

 These questions accumulate.

-Reagent, by itself, provides little guidance and, so, you'll need to come up with your own solutions.
-Your choices will also accumulate and, over time, will become baked into your codebase, becoming increasingly difficult to revisit.
+Reagent, by itself, provides little guidance and, so, you'll need to design own solutions.
+Your choices will also accumulate and, over time, will become baked into your codebase.

 Now, any decision which is hard to revisit later is an architectural decision - "hard to change later" is pretty much the definition of "architecture".
 So,